 Discovering Two Unique Spaces (Caixaforum-Pavello Mies Van Der Rohe)

 The Mies van Der Robe Pavilion is emblematic work by architect Ludwig.
 Mies van der Rohe is a benchmark in 20th-century architecture.
 The so-called German Pavillon was originally designed in 1929 for the Barcelona International Exhibition.
-It’s innovative architectural structure represented a radical change in the layout of space, and it had a great influence on the development of modern architecture.
+Its innovative architectural structure represented a radical change in the layout of space, and it had a great influence on the development of modern architecture.
 It houses the Barcelona Chair, which Mies van der Rohe designed exclusively for the pavilion.
-CaixaForum is housed in a former textile mill built 1911 and designed by the Modernist architect Puig I Cadafalch.
-It now hosts a wide variety of interesting cultural activities and exhibitions, and also showcase an exhibition of works from the Foundations contemporary art collection.
+CaixaForum is housed in a former textile mill built in 1911 and designed by the Modernist architect Puig I Cadafalch.
+It now hosts a wide variety of interesting cultural activities and exhibitions, and also showcases an exhibition of works from the Foundations contemporary art collection.

 The Gateway to Montjuic ( Plaça D’Espanya)

 Plaça España, where the Venetian towers are situated, was the entrance to the enclosure of the 1929 world fair.
-One of the most popular symbols of the exhibition-combining light, water and sound is known as the Magic Fountain, designed by Carles Buigas.
+One of the most popular symbols of the exhibition-combining light, water, and sound is known as the Magic Fountain, designed by Carles Buigas.
 Arenas de Barcelona is one of the focus points of the City, uniquely combining the conservation of the former bullrings Neomudejar façade of the 1900s with the bullring.
 The avant-garde architectural design is complemented by its 27-meter high great dome.
 The best and original fashion brands are represented in the complex, as well as a varied offer of cultural and gastronomic attractions.